CAREERS

 POSITION SUMMARY

-This is a part-time (25 hours per week), non-exempt position that reports to the Executive Director.
+This is a full-time, exempt position that reports to the Executive Director.

 DUTIES AND RESPONSIBILITIES